eun-jegal/Pokedex/README.md

 </p>
 <p>UI layer displays the application data and serves as the primary point for user interactions.
 Whenever the app data changes, the UI should update to reflect changes made by either user interaction or external input.</p>
 <ul>
-  <li>The main activity and all the fragments - Feed, Browse, Saved, etc are UI elements and they display articles received from network requests and the database</li>
+  <li>The main activity hosts the navigation controller and navigates through two screens - PokemonListScreen and PokemonDetailScreen depending on user interactions. </li>
-  <li>NewsViewModel holds state and plays as a bridge between UI elements and the data layer</li>
+  <li>PokemonListViewModel requests data to the data layer and PokemonListScreen updates UI observing states held by ViewModel.</li>
-  <li>UI elements request actions to ViewModel and observer ViewModel's livedatas to automatically update screens</li>
+  <li>PokemonDetailViewModel is responsible for fetching pokemon details and updates states for PokemonDetailScreen.</li>
 </ul>
 <br>